taandreo/42-printf/README.md

 The idea is simple, implement in some levels the well known function printf, from the stdio library.

 This project is the first with a very open approach in the way that you can struct your files inside your respository.
-It was also a good opportunity to learn the concept of variadic functions in c, and more about Makefiles and structures.
+It was also a good opportunity to learn the concept of variadic functions in c and more about Makefiles, structures, memory allocation and good tests.

-I also chose to apply the concept of linked lists, that was first seen in the bonus part of the libft project.
+I also chose to apply the concept of linked lists in the code to deal with the arbitrary number of arguments, that was first seen in the bonus part of the libft project.

 Build the mandatory part:
 ```
 make
 ```

 Build the bonus part: